Andrianarimanana/Aretim-po_Heart_Disease_Prediction/README.md

 ## Overview

-The porpuse of this project is a machine learning focused on forcasting
+The porpuse of this project is a machine learning focused on assessing the risk of heart disease!
+This repository encompasses a comprehensive workflow to compare three Machine Learning models.
+It includes data preprocessing, model training, performance evaluation, and deployment-ready insights to aid in predicting heart disease risk efficiently and accurately.

 ## Dataset